Last Updated on June 13, 2023

-The pay rates given below are based on 2010 rates.
-All of these are assuming the soldier is married, lives off post and is stationed CONUS.
-If your soldier is single or lives on post, he will not receive BAH.
+The pay rates given below are based on 2023 rates.
+All of these assume the soldier is married, lives off post, and is stationed CONUS.
+If soldiers are single or live on post, they will not receive BAH.

 2. How long will it take to get paid for the first time?

-Your soldier’s pay will be direct deposited into his bank account on the 1st and 15th of each month.
-Some always seems to get the pay a few days ahead of time while others don’t receive it until the exact day.
-This largely depends on your bank.
 It will generally be about six weeks before he receives his first paycheck.
-Some may receive it sooner and some later but six weeks is a general rule of thumb.
+Some may receive it sooner and some later, depending on when they started in the pay cycle, but six weeks is a general rule of thumb.

 3. What are clothing allowances?

 Each year, your soldier will receive a clothing allowance.
 This is generally paid around the anniversary date.

-5. When will we receive his bonus?
+5. When will we receive THE bonus?

-For instance, if when it is time to receive his enlistment bonus he happens to be deployed, it will be taxed.
-Because technically when he was awarded the bonus (at the time of enlistment) he was stateside.
+For instance, if when it is time to receive his enlistment bonus, he happens to be deployed, it will be taxed.
+Because technically, when he was awarded the bonus (at the time of enlistment), he was stateside.

-7. When will he receive raises?
+7. When will THERE BE raises?

-In addition, the soldier will receive a pay increase when promoted to a new rank as well as with years of service (2nd year, 3rd year, 4th year and every even year after that).
+In addition, the soldier will receive a pay increase when promoted to a new rank and with years of service (2nd year, 3rd year, 4th year, and every even year after that).